Metadata#

 format.
 However it is simpler to configure as it doesn’t require any format specifier

-the shallowest level of the metadata object.
+for each type in the schema.
 Tskit deviates from standard JSON in that

 empty metadata is interpreted as an empty object.
 This is to allow setting of a schema